-A study performed on psychology students that were prone to high anxiety at the College of William and Mary reported they experienced fewer symptoms of social tension after keeping to a diet of fermented foods.
+A study performed on psychology students that were prone to high anxiety in the College of William and Mary experienced fewer symptoms of social tension after keeping to a diet of fermented foods.

-- And you’ll be pleased to know – dark chocolate
+- And ladies, you’ll be pleased to know – dark chocolate

 If you do suffer from stress and anxiety, avoid caffeine, alcohol, dairy, sodas and fried/fast foods.